MatthiasNickles/diff-SAT/README.md

 - delSAT is not a solver for (weighted) Max-SAT or Min-SAT, nor for finding individually optimal models

-- The input format of delSAT is similar to the input format typically used with PSAT (Probabilistic Satisifiability), so consistent PSAT problems might in principle be feedable into delSAT in order to sample satisfying models.
-However, PSAT is a different problem and delSAT doesn't check the probabilistic coherence of the input (except for the
+- In the case where the costs express probabilities of propositional variables (or, by straightforward extension, propositional formulas), the input to delSAT is similar to the problem representation format used with PSAT (probabilistic satisfiability problem), so consistent PSAT problem instances are in principle feedable into delSAT in order to sample satisfying models.
+However, note that
+PSAT is a different problem and delSAT doesn't check the satisfiability of probability assignments (except for the Boolean satisfiability of "hard" clauses), at least not directly (see remarks about termination and non-termination further below).
-Boolean satisfiability of the "hard" clauses). delSAT's semantics is different from SSAT (Stochastic Boolean Satisfiability).
+Also note that delSAT's semantics is different from SSAT (Stochastic Boolean Satisfiability).

 - While in principle usable with any kind of differentiable cost function(s), MSE-style costs receive optimized treatment with command line switch -mse.
 With that switch, list the instantiated inner MSE terms (of form (wi-f(vari))^2)